codingepaduli/codingepaduli/content/interesting/Developing.md

 [Webpack ed ECMAScript 6](https://codingjam.it/webpack-ecmascript-6-parte/) - Parte I\
 [Chart.js](https://www.chartjs.org/) - Open source HTML5 Charts for your website\
 [qrcode.js](https://davidshimjs.github.io/qrcodejs/) - \
-[cozmo/jsQR](https://github.com/cozmo/jsQR) - A pure javascript QR code reading library.
+[cozmo/jsQR](https://github.com/cozmo/jsQR) - A pure JavaScript QR code reading library.
 This library takes in raw images and will locate, extract and parse any QR code found within.\
 [sachinchoolur/lightGallery](https://github.com/sachinchoolur/lightGallery) - A customizable, modular, responsive, lightbox gallery plugin.\
-[How does Javascript affect SEO?](https://buttercms.com/blog/javascript-seo-best-practices) - an overview to essential SEO tags that every page should have, and implications using frameworks\
+[How does JavaScript affect SEO?](https://buttercms.com/blog/javascript-seo-best-practices) - an overview to essential SEO tags that every page should have, and implications using frameworks\
 [Parcel](https://css-tricks.com/why-parcel-has-become-my-go-to-bundler-for-development/) - Web bundlers like Browserify and Webpack manage the development workflow; Parcel is a bundler that doesn’t need any configuration; \
 [PWA](https://adlrocha.substack.com/p/adlrocha-how-to-make-your-web-app) - How to make your web app work offline - @adlrocha Weekly Newsletter\
 [PWA](https://blog.jeremylikness.com/blog/implement-progressive-web-app-hugo/) - Implement a Progressive Web App (PWA) in your Static Website | Developer for Life\